chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 }
 ```

-The ChiselStrike runtime will detect the change in the `models/` directory and makes any neccessary adjustments to the underlying backing datastore.
+The ChiselStrike runtime will detect changes in the `models/` directory and make any neccessary adjustments to the underlying backing datastore.

 ## Saving Objects